Strongman (character): Bruce Olafsen

 Bruce Olafsen was born in Stockholm, Sweden, but later came to the United States and became a naturalized American citizen.
 As a longtime member of the criminal organization Circus of Crime, Bruto the Strongman works as a circus strongman and weight-lifter.
 He has particularly strong biceps and teeth.
-Bruto the Strongman first assisted the Circus of Crime to rob the people that attended the circus and were hypnotized by Ringmaster with one of the attendees being Rick Jones.
-When Hulk came bursting through the tent, Strongman and the rest of the Circus of Crime attacked Hulk where Ringmaster manages to hypnotize Hulk in order to be part of his next circus act.
-The next day, Hulk manages to break free from Ringmaster's control and defeat the Circus of Crime before leaving with Rick upon the arrival of Thunderbolt Ross' army.
+Bruto first assisted the Circus of Crime to rob the people that attended the circus and were hypnotized by Ringmaster with one of the attendees being Rick Jones.
+When Hulk came bursting through the tent, Strongman and the rest of the Circus of Crime attacked Hulk where Ringmaster manages to hypnotize Hulk to be part of his next circus act.
+The next day, Hulk escapes Ringmaster's control and defeat the Circus of Crime before leaving with Rick upon the arrival of Thunderbolt Ross' army.

-Strongman was later seen with Ringmaster when he has hypnotized Daredevil into serving him.
+Strongman was later seen with Ringmaster when he hypnotizes Daredevil into serving him.
 Spider-Man manages to break Daredevil free of the hypnosis as they both defeat the Circus of Crime.

-Strongman was seen at the Circus of Crime when Hawkeye, Quicksilver, and Scarlet Witch wanted to join the circus where they were unaware that it was a cover for the Circus of Crime.
+Strongman was seen at the Circus of Crime when Hawkeye, Quicksilver, and Scarlet Witch wanted to join a normal circus, unaware that it was a front.
 Strongman joins the Circus of Crime into fleeing when they claimed that the three superheroes were trying to rob their circus.

 When Strongman is laid out upon straining himself upon trying to lift an elephant, Ringmaster had to hold auditions for a temporary strongman to cover for Strongman.

-Strongman was present when Ringmaster when he forced Black Goliath into joining the Circus of Crime and fighting Power Man leading the two of them to be hypnotized.
-After the hypnosis on Power Man was undone, he fought the rest of the Circus of Crime and freed Black Goliath from their control while turning the hypnosis against them enough to leave them for the police.
+Strongman was present when Ringmaster forced Black Goliath into joining the Circus of Crime and fighting Power Man leading the two of them to be hypnotized.
+After the hypnosis was undone, Power Man fought the rest of the Circus of Crime and freed Black Goliath from their control while turning the hypnosis against them enough to leave them for the police.

 Strongman was with the Ringmaster when the Circus of Crime attacked Hulk and the ex-Circus of Crime members on a deserted island.
-After freeing the ex-Circus of Crime members, Hulk defeats the Circus of Crime.
+After freeing the ex-Circus of Crime members, Hulk defeats them.

-Strongman was with the Circus of Crime at the time when Ringmaster had hypnotized Dragon Man into serving him.
-The Circus of Crime is defeated by Hulk again where they managed to get away.
+Strongman was with the Circus of Crime when Ringmaster hypnotized Dragon Man into serving him.
+The Circus of Crime is defeated by Hulk again where they managed to escape.

 Strongman was with the Circus of Crime when they were seen in Bagalia.

-During the "Opening Salvo" part of the Secret Empire storyline, Strongman was with the Circus of Crime at the time when they are recruited by Baron Helmut Zemo to join the Army of Evil.
+In Secret Empire, Strongman and the Circus of Crime join Helmut Zemo's Army of Evil.